Medically reviewed by Patrick Carroll, MD

 Yes.
 Many people experience performance anxiety before giving speeches or performing in front of others.
 Propranolol is widely used as a performance anxiety treatment by people who perform in public, from event presenters to musicians.

-If you use other prescription medications, it’s important to let your doctor know before considering propranolol or any other beta blockers.
+If you use other over-the-counter or prescription medications, it’s important to fully inform your healthcare provider before considering propranolol or any other beta blockers.

 Since propranolol is no longer under patent protection, it’s mostly sold as a generic medication without a specific brand name.

 It’s also been sold under the brand names Inderal® (the first name for propranolol), Deralin®, Inderalici®, Dociton®, Avlocardyl®, InnoPran XL®, Sumial® and others.

 Propranolol is available as a tablet, an extended-release capsule and as a liquid solution.
 Each form of propranolol comes in several strengths.
 Make sure to check the type of propranolol you have before using this medication.

 In clinical settings, propranolol may be used intravenously to treat atrial fibrillation.
 This form of propranolol is not typically prescribed for use at home.

 As a beta blocker, propranolol can help you to deal with the symptoms of performance anxiety and feel more comfortable on stage or in front of others.